AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/core-principles/user-identification-and-bucketing.md

 TargetDeliveryResponse offers = targetClient.getOffers(request);
 ```

 The example above demonstrates how to send a `customerId` with an `authenticatedState`.
-When sending a `customerId`, the i`ntegrationCode`, `id`, and `authenticatedState` as well as the `marketingCloudVisitorId` are required.
+When sending a `customerId`, the `integrationCode`, `id`, and `authenticatedState` as well as the `marketingCloudVisitorId` are required.
 The `integrationCode` is the alias of the [customer attributes file](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/working-with-customer-attributes.html) you provided through CRS.

 ## Merged Profile